Jeju people: Tamna

-Goryeo's Invasion
+Invasion of Goryeo

 Tamna briefly reclaimed its independence after the fall of Silla in 935.
 However, it was subjugated by Goryeo in 938 and officially annexed in 1105.
 However, the kingdom maintained local autonomy until 1404, when Taejong of Joseon placed it under firm central control and brought the Tamna kingdom to an end.
 One interesting event that took place during these later years of Tamna was the Sambyeolcho Rebellion, which came to a bloody end on Jeju Island in 1274.

 Japanese occupation

 In 1910, Japan annexed Korea, including Jeju, inaugurating a period of hardship and deprivation for the islanders, many of whom were compelled to travel to the mainland or Japan for work.
 Residents of Jeju were active in the Korean independence movement during the period of Japanese rule.

-After independence in South Korea
+After Korean independence

 1948 Jeju Massacre

 On April 3, 1948, against a background of an ongoing ideological struggle for control of Korea and a variety of grievances held by islanders against the local authorities, the many communist sympathizers on the island attacked police stations and government offices.
-The brutal and often indiscriminate suppression of the leftist rebellion resulted in the deaths of tens of thousands of both villagers and communist radicals and the imprisonment of thousands more in internment camps.
-Furthermore, up to 40,000 Jejuans had to flee to Japan due to the actions of the South Korean government.
+The brutal and often indiscriminate suppression of the leftist rebellion resulted in the massacre of tens of thousands of both villagers and communists, and the imprisonment of thousands more in internment camps.

 In 2006, almost 60 years after the Jeju Uprising, the government of South Korea apologized for its role in the killings and promised reparations.
 In 2019, the South Korean police and defense ministry apologized for the first time over the massacres.